bertimoges/Diabetes_readmission_prediction/README.md

 # Diabetes_readmission_prediction
-This is my first end to end project on diabetes readmission prediction model
+This is an end to end project building ML model predicting readmission of admitted diabetes patients.